camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 ## Introduction

-The operational procedure is a step-by-step guide on how to proceed in the case of a total region failure.
-Allowing you to temporarily restore functionality and ultimately do a full recovery to restore the dual-region setup.
-The operational procedure builds on top of the [dual-region AWS setup guide](./../../platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md) but is generally applicable for any dual-region setup.
+This operational procedure is a step-by-step guide on how to restore operations in the case of a total region failure.
+It explains how to temporarily restore functionality in the surviving region, and how to ultimately do a full recovery to restore the dual-region setup.
+The operational procedure builds on top of the [dual-region AWS setup guide](./../../platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md), but is generally applicable for any dual-region setup.

+Before proceeding with the operational procedure, you must thoroughly read and comprehend the contents of the [dual-region concept page](./../../concepts/multi-region/dual-region.md).
+This page outlines various limitations and requirements pertinent to the procedure, which are crucial for successful execution.

 ## Disclaimer